planetscale/docs/content/docs/psdb/creating-cluster.md

 When you have selected a name and region for your cluster, click **Create Cluster**.

+## Step 7: Enter credentials for default admin user

+Under **Create default admin user**, enter the username and password for the default admin user.
+This user will have administrator privileges for all databases in the cluster.

+## Step 8: (Optional) Edit Advanced Parameters

+PlanetScaleDB uses default parameters for your cluster that are appropriate for generic workloads.
+To customize these settings, including hot row protection, default pool size, streaming pool size, transaction pool size, and sharding scheme edit privileges, click **Edit Advanced Parameters**.

 ## What's next

 Now that you have a cluster, you can [create a database](creating-database).